Where is Dutch Spoken

 Along with French, Dutch is the official language of Flanders, a region in the north of Belgium.
 Over 60% of the Belgian population therefore knows and speaks Dutch as their mother tongue.

-Coming from The Netherlands it will not always be easy to understand Belgians, seeing their pronunciation and local dialects can differ quite a lot.
+Coming from the Netherlands it will not always be easy to understand Belgians, seeing their pronunciation and local dialects can differ quite a lot.
 “Belgian Dutch” (also known as Flemish) is known to sound softer, with a French ring to it.
 You will not hear the well-known harsh Dutch “g”-sound in Belgium, and the intonation also tends to be more melodic than in The Netherlands.
 Another difference is that Belgians mostly use the polite you-form(“u”), where the Dutch will address each other with the informal “jij” most of the time.
 The good news for those studying Dutch: grammar in both countries knows no difference.

 Dutch is spoken in Surinam